Dev05d/NOVA/README.md

-# NOVA - Navigation and Obstacle Visual Assistant
+# NOVA - Navigation and Obstacle Voice Assistant

 NOVA is an Android application designed to help visually impaired users navigate their surroundings safely.
 It uses real-time object detection and depth estimation to identify obstacles and announce them through audio feedback.